Abijahford/js-calculator/README.md

 ## Plan
 Implement the functions for all the basic math operators and test them in console.

 Then, create a basic GUI with buttons for each digit, operand, and equals key.

+Then, create functions that populate the output display when user clicks the number buttons

 ## Functions